 I decided I’m not bringing the desk back inside and I rearranged Hannah’s bedroom, yet I was still feeling the tension of being in transition…that not-yet-but-someday space where someday isn’t close enough to actually see.

-So I have to trust the process of setting intentions for the day.
+When that happens we have to trust the process of setting intentions for the day.

-And show up for myself each day.
+And show up for yourself each day.